jkedra/jkedra.github.io/_drafts/btrfs-mv.md

 https://dug.net.pl/tekst/77/przywracanie_grub2_za_pomoca_chroot/
 https://zeldor.biz/2010/12/install-grub-from-chroot/

-#### Boot issues
+#### Boot Issues

-The partition table at the 250GB appeared to be GPT type which I did not discovered until all was ready and copied.
-GRUB won't install on the disk like that until it has a dedicated BIOS boot partition.
+The partition table at the 250GB appeared to be GPT type which I did not discovered until all was copied and ready.
+GRUB cannot install on the disk like that until it has a [dedicated BIOS Boot Partition][grub-gpt].
 I addressed the problem by dropping the sdb1 partition and creating two of them instead.
 One for the BIOS boot and another - reduced in size - for the original purpose.
 Luckily it was the `/boot` so it was easily